 Managing integrations in such a way that data moves and updates across multiple applications in real-time.
 Processes and workflows between services are automated, removing the need for overly manual communication.

 And, people can retain ownership of their tools and software.
 Most importantly, the long implementation projects and costly support agreements become a thing of the past.

 What is the value of moving to a subscription-based model?

 Integration tools are typically priced to customers in bespoke packages.
 Taking into consideration the different functions, platforms, applications and automation they require.
 Because most integrations have to be created from scratch or even outsourced by the supplier to hand-code, this can be a lengthy and unpredictable process, hence the equally costly and unpredictable pricing!

-Truly centralised, code-less and pre-built Global Integration Hubs don’t suffer from this same burden.
+Truly centralised, code-less and pre-built Integration Automation platforms don’t suffer from this same burden.
 Because of this, pricing can be managed in a far more transparent and consistent way.
 Removing the need for long steps and complex implementation projects, also negates the traditional consultation and setup costs that an MSP or large iPaaS might require.

 These two important factors of pre-built integrations and low-to-no setup time enables subscription-based pricing.
 This is a revolution in integration pricing, which radically increases your visibility, predictability and control of cost.

 Another huge benefit to subscription-based pricing is that you will only pay for what you use.
 In a traditional iPaaS environment, you are constantly at risk of paying again and again for legacy integrations or for services that are either under-utilised or under-performing.

 How can data, applications, processes and teams integrate in harmony?